Last updated on April 2, 2026

 Niv-Mizzet, Parun

-Arguably one of the strongest Izzet spells in general, Niv-Mizzet, Parun goes beyond just card draw.
+Arguably one of the strongest Izzet spells in general and part of Izzet's strongest combo, Niv-Mizzet, Parun goes beyond just card draw.
 It’s board control, a win condition, and hard to interact with favorably.
 Not every deck can support this intensive mana cost, but it’s one of the best draw engines in Izzet.

 #3.
 Flame of Anor